 The key to creating a good communication plan is to look at your marketing campaign holistically.
 This way, you can determine the types of audiences that require different communication approaches.

 The platforms used for disseminating your messages should be specified, too.
-For instance, when talking to event coordinators for a marketing event, your preferred platform could be email.
+For instance, when talking to event coordinators for a marketing event, your preferred platform could be email or secure messaging app.
 When talking to your current customers, your preferred platforms could be social media, email, and your website.

 If you’re planning to use marketing automation tools for your marketing campaigns, list them in your plan as well.